sstelfox/stelfox.net/content/notes/linux/libvirtd.md

 compromised and the attacker finds a way to break the virtualization's jail, they should not immediately gain root privileges.

-Luckily this is already covered by default (at least with Fedora 12 installs) in which libvirt will drop it's privileges to the qemu user for every guest that it spawns.
-Each guest is also automatically given it's own SELinux label.
+Luckily this is already covered by default in most distributions where libvirt will drop its privileges to the qemu user for every guest that it spawns.
+Each guest is also automatically given its own SELinux label (on SELinux-enabled systems).
 This will further isolate each guest.

 ## Firewall Adjustments